How to Make Better Decisions

 Of course, if you’re just not a particularly analytical individual, nor adept at writing out lists and exploring options, for some personal decisions, another technique is much easier: For 3 days imagine you have made a particular decision, for example, you decide to have a second child or to move house.
 Walk around for 3 days imagining what it would be like if you had made the decision and analyse how you feel; involve all those concerned and tell them what you’re doing.
 Then for 3 days walk around imagining you have made the other decision, and see how you feel, i.e. do you feel happier and more fulfilled?
 How is the decision affecting others?
 This has worked wonders for many people looking to make a key personal decision and has led to many happy relocations and additions to families!

 'The Leadership Judgement Indicator was a really tough assessment for our exec team!
 It did higlight those who needed to work on their decision making skills.
 The Exec Coaching has led to real improvement and much better collective decisions at meetings which has meant fewer log jams and more action, thank you!'
 HR Director

-If you would like to know more about our Coaching, Training or Assessments or to book any of the following, please contact me:
+If you would like to know more about this topic or to book any of the following, please contact me: